 Rather Have a Conversation or a Meeting?

 - Know Your Audience: As a speaker take the time to consider the audience, their state of mind and experience.
 Have you prepared them for the presentation?
 Ask yourself if what you are presenting is truly engaging.
 Would it capture your attention?
 Look at their body language, are you reaching them?
-If its two in the afternoon, do they need to stand a stretch for a minute?
+If it’s two in the afternoon, do they need to stand and stretch for a minute?

 - Actively Listen: As an audience member you have a role to play and sitting passively isn’t it.
 Think about the last really fantastic conversation you had.
-An exchange of ideas where you felt heard and where you could really connect to what was being said.
+An exchange of ideas where you felt heard and where you could really connect with what was being said.
 What did it feel like?
 What was happening was that you were actively listening.
 You were hearing what the person meant without contemplating blame, accusation or what you were going to say next.
 You listened without prejudice and the same was being done for you.
 Try it the next time you’re in a meeting.
 Do not distract yourself with e-mail or other things that will take away from your ability to listen.
-Do not multi-task.
+Do not multitask.

 - Don’t let dogma distract you: We all have ideas or beliefs we hold to be true, things we are “certain” of.
 Those ideas shape and inform how we see, hear and understand people and ideas.
 These paradigms help us to navigate the world around us so they are very important, but they can also act like blinders, blocking our ability to see facts.
 It’s important to step back periodically and try to see the world through different eyes.
-This doesn’t mean live in perpetual self doubt, but stay open to new concepts.
+This doesn’t mean live in perpetual self-doubt, but stay open to new concepts.
 The same principle holds true when talking to colleagues.
 Suspend your beliefs, listen with an open mind to what they are saying, you might be surprised by what you learn.
 Notably, you may gain a better understanding of yourself and why you have the beliefs you do.